keithcooper1984/Snake_AI_Game/README.txt

 * food down

 This limits its ability to learn.
 It gets stuck at about 50 points, turning into positions with no escape route.
-Next stage is to try and expand its horizons, probably by giving it a 5*5 square view centered upon its head.
+Next stage is to try and expand its horizons, probably by giving it a 5*5 square view centered upon its head as well as adjusting other parameters such as the amount of random choices and the learning rate.

 It might be possible to give it a view of the entire board (say 64 * 64) along with its current direction (for 4097 inputs) but this may be too many and I would rather not go in the direction of perfect information.